How to Create an Event Registration Form in WordPress

 Here’s the form we’re going to create with this tutorial:

 If you haven’t already, your first step is to install WP Simple Pay Pro on your WordPress website, activate your license, and connect your Stripe account.
 That sounds like a lot of work, but it’s actually quite fast.
 Read our Getting Started Guide for instructions.

-In the Payment Options tab, choose “One-Time Set Amount” if you have a specific price you expect guests to pay.
-Choose “One-Time Custom Amount” if you want to let guests choose how much they’ll pay.
+Next, in the Payment tab, make sure One time amount is chosen if you have a specific price you expect guests to pay.
+You can select the checkbox that says Allow amount to be determined by user if you want to let guests choose how much they’ll pay.

 Unlike other forms, event registration forms can be quite long.
-You may have 20 or 30 questions to ask your guests.
+You may have several questions to ask your guests.
 That doesn’t hinder the user experience as much because people expect that many questions on this kind of form.

 For starters, add the fields you absolutely need to process a payment: Full Name, Email, Credit Card, and Checkout Button.

 Then go ahead and add any fields that relate to your event.
 For instance, if you plan to give out t-shirts to guests, you’ll want to add a Radio Select field that asks for their size.
 When you add a new field to the form, click the field to expand and configure its options.

 - Phone number